 Diversity Development Fund

-Get seed funding and support to develop your single nonfiction program for broadcast on public television.
+Get seed funding and support to develop your single nonfiction program for public media.
 Filmmakers of color are welcome to apply.

 The Application Process

 Diversity Development Fund has one funding round per year.

 We’re looking for exceptional stories by filmmakers from diverse backgrounds: stories that take creative risks, inspire dialogue, and are rarely seen on public media.
 We are committed to supporting directors of color and creating public media programming that is truly inclusive.